MSeidelFed/RandodiStats/README.md

 ```

-Distribution_test_mat is a matrix R object featuring response variables in each column and their measured values across treatments in rows. e.g:
+Distribution_test_mat is a matrix R object featuring response variables in each column and their measured values across treatments in rows. e.g.

 ```